 In addition, Medellín is gaining a reputation as a top foreign retirement location.
 Health care is important for retirees.

 SURA is considered by many to be the best health insurance provider in Colombia.
-And we have a guide to signing up with SURA health insurance in Colombia.
+And we have a guide to signing up with SURA health insurance in Colombia and we partnered with an insurance broker who has helped many readers obtain insurance.

 Finding a nice furnished room for rent can take time and there are many options in Medellín.